coolbreeze413/qorc-onion-apps/qorc_helloworldm4fpga/README.rst

    :code:`${workspaceFolder}` refers to the current directory

-   Remaining variables don't need to be changed
+   Remaining variables don't need to be changed.

 2. Open the current directory in VS Code using :code:`File > Open Folder` menu